Large Language Models Are Active Critics in NLG Evaluation: Related Work

 \section{Related Work}

-\paragraph{NLG Evaluation.} The current landscape of NLG evaluation methods can be viewed from two key perspectives.
-First, in terms of methodological design, these methods can be categorized into three groups, early human-centric evaluation~\citep{mellish1998huamnevaluation}, followed by untrained machine evaluation~\citep{papineni2002bleu,lin2004rouge,lavie2009meteor}, and more recently, machine-learned evaluation~\citep{sennrich2015neural,zhang2019bertscore,yuan2021bartscore,kim2023prometheus}.
-Second, with respect to functionality, existing studies largely concentrate on single-criteria metric design, targeting either general NLG tasks like reference alignment~\citep{liu2023Reference-Based} or a specific NLG task like coherence for text summarization~\citep{wang2023element}.
-To enhance evaluation efficiency, some latest works have advocated for unified evaluation frameworks built on top of a pre-trained language model, aiming to transcend task-specific boundaries and assess multiple criteria simultaneously~\citep{chiang2023can,liu2023calibrating,gong2023coascore}.
-Since our work falls into this group, we discuss the details of these works below.
+\paragraph{NLG Evaluation Overview.} Existing methods for NLG evaluation span three major strands, including early human-centric evaluation~\citep{mellish1998huamnevaluation}, followed by untrained machine evaluation~\citep{papineni2002bleu,lin2004rouge,lavie2009meteor}, and more recently, machine-learned evaluation~\citep{sennrich2015neural,zhang2019bertscore,yuan2021bartscore,kim2023prometheus}.
+These studies largely concentrate on single-criteria metric design, targeting either general NLG tasks like reference alignment~\citep{liu2023Reference-Based} or a specific NLG task like coherence for text summarization~\citep{wang2023element}.
+To enhance evaluation efficiency, recent works have advocated for unified evaluation frameworks built upon LLMs, aiming to transcend task-specific boundaries and assess multiple criteria simultaneously~\citep{chiang2023can,liu2023calibrating,gong2023coascore,liu2024hd,li2024decompose}.
+Our work falls into this group, and will discuss the details below.